Richland, Washington: Geography

 According to the United States Census Bureau, the city has a total area of 39.11 sqmi, of which, 35.72 sqmi is land and 3.39 sqmi is water.
 Elevation at the airport is 120 m.

 In the late 1970s, Richland sought to annex 5 sqmi of unincorporated land in Franklin County on the east side of the Columbia River, anticipating development following the construction of Interstate 182.
 The move was blocked by Pasco, who had planned to annex much of the area themselves.
 The Richland city government filed an appeal against the Franklin County Boundary Review Board in 1983 following their approval of Pasco's claim; the Washington Supreme Court affirmed the Franklin County decision.

+Richland Wye

+Richland Wye (46°14′17″N 119°14′2″W) is a community within the eastern city limits of Richland.
+It is also the location of the sole access bridge to Bateman Island over the Columbia River.

 Climate

 Richland receives about 7 in of precipitation per year, giving it a semi-arid desert climate and resulting in a shrub-steppe environment.
 Summers are hot with infrequent thunderstorms, while winters are milder than all of Eastern Washington with snow falling only occasionally.
-On June 29, 2021, the maximum temperature of 118 °F was recorded in Richland which tied the all-time record high temperature in the state of Washington.
+During the 2021 Western North America heat wave, the maximum temperature of 118 °F was recorded in Richland which tied the previous all-time record high temperature in the state of Washington.
+Nearby, the Hanford Site recorded a high of 120 F, the new state record.